 This works across all devices for that family member.
-So, for example, you can set up 14-year-old Chloe with a profile.
+For example, you can set up 14-year-old Chloe with a profile.
 You can allow Chloe 3 hours of online activity a day, but only 30 minutes of that can be YouTube.
 And no activity after 9pm.
 Chloe can’t use up her ½ hour of YouTube on her iPod Touch and then switch to YouTube on her laptop.

 Content Filtering and insights

-[Updated 4/14/16] And this is hot off the presses – a Circle update to version 1.2 add the ability to filter Snapchat!
+At teen level you can choose to filter Snapchat!
 I know a lot of parents will be thrilled to see this addition.
 Hulu and Facetime can now be filtered as well.